venkawu/venkawu/README.md

-- 👋 Hi, I’m Vince Nkawu
+- 👋 Hi, I’m Vince Nkawu, a full stack engineer with strong security background.
-- 👀 I’m interested in security engineering projects.
-I have worked in security (infrastructure security) for 7 years.
-Architecting, deploying and operating 3rd party security tools for encryption, pki, authentication, information rights management, data lost prevention, cloud security and SIEM
+- 👀 I’m interested in fullstack projects or security engineering projects.
+I worked in data security and the SOC for 7 years.
+Recently I've been building tools in the cloud primary AWS and GCP.
+Tools that our Incedent Response consultants at Palo Alto use.
-- I've built applications in java and python.
-Also automated business processes with pythons scripts.
 - 🌱 I’m currently learning django framework, also learning to hack and find security flaws in applications and systems.
 I enjoyed understanding the intricacies of how a system or application is functioning.
 Prior to getting into security, I enjoyed building web applications using java mvc framework, jsp, html, css, bootstrap
+- 💞️ As an artist, frontend work and design does tic my happy box.
+I enjoy when i'm part of both back and front end design of a project.
-- 💞️ I’m looking to collaborate on security projects, contribute to security communities, bug bounty, blockchain projects, optimizing or building new security tools.
-There is so much to learn and i always feel like i dont know enough.
+- I’m looking to collaborate on security projects, contribute to security communities, bug bounty, blockchain projects, optimizing or building new security tools.
+There is so much to learn and i always feel like I dont know enough.
 - 📫 How to reach me: nkawuv@gmail.com

 <!---